 WHEN TO PLANT

-Garlic can be planted in the spring in some areas but the best time to plant would be in the fall.
-That will give you the largest and healthiest garlic when you harvest it the next summer.
-There are different planting times according to where you live.
+Garlic can be planted in the spring in some areas but the best time to plant would be in the fall. that give you the largest and healthiest gralic when you harvest it the next summer. there are different planting times according to where you live.

 WHERE TO PLANT

-Garlic should be planted in full sun with about 9-18” between rows.
+Garlic should be planted in full sun with a comfortable space for people to weed and stand between rows.
 Rocks should be removed from the first 6” from the planting area.
 Raised beds can be used in soil that does not drain well.
 We have a much heavier clay soil where we are and so we plant in raised beds that have 6 rows with about 6-10” between rows.
+We are also looking into having more space between them for better drainage and room for each one to grow in a less crowded space.
+It will all depend on the type of soil you have and the amount of space you have available for planting.
 More on this can be found on the Soil Preparation and Fertilization page.